Keeping It Simple Italian

 Jump to Recipe

-This delicious and authentic Italian polpettone recipe has been passed down for generations in our family.
+This delicious Italian meatloaf has been passed down for generations in our family and it's the perfect family dinner.
 Made with ground beef, breadcrumbs, herbs, parmesan and a red sauce, it's a flavorful twist on traditional meatloaf.
-Buon appetito!
+It is easy and makes the best leftovers too!

-In Italy, I have seen it made like meatloaf but with different fillings in the center, I've also seen it in the shape of a hamburger.
+In Italy, I have seen it made like meatloaf but with different fillings in the center, usually hard boiled eggs or stuffed with cheese.
+I've also seen it in the shape of a hamburger (weird, I know!)
 I learned that the interpretation of this dish is wide and loose.

 What You Will Need